boutiques/boutiques/GETTING_STARTED.md

 - Note: if you wish to leave the virtual environment, simply run `deactivate`.

 ## 3. Install Boutiques, test framework and validation tools
-From within your virtual environment in the `boutiques/tools/python` directory:
+From within your virtual environment in the base directory:
 - Upgrade setuptools: `pip install --upgrade setuptools`
 - Install pytest, pytest-runner and pycodestyle: `pip install pytest pytest-runner pycodestyle`
   - pytest is a unit testing framework for Python.